syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 N> The `LeadingView` is applicable for both `Default` and `TextInputLayout` layout types

 #### Trailing view
 The trailing view is a view that appears to the right of the text input field.
-It can be used to add additional functionality or visual elements to the text input, such as a clear button or an icon.
-It can be added to the floating label layout by setting the `TrailingView` property of [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html).
-You can able show trailing view only when `ShowTrailingView` property is `true.`
+It can be used to add additional functionality or visual elements to the text input such as a clear button or an icon.
+It can be added to the floating label layout by setting the `TrailingView` property of the [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html).
+Show a trailing view only when the `ShowTrailingView` property is `true`.

 {% tabs %}
 {% highlight XAML %}